Sphereon-Opensource/pex-openapi/README.md

 ## Setup

 This is a maven-based-project.
-To setup locally for development, run following commands.
+To set it up locally for development, run following commands.

 ```
 cd '<workspace>'